-If you wish to exercise your right to cancel within the 14 days, you must inform us of your decision within the cooling off period.
-Cancellation by email or by post is effective from the date on which you send us your message.
+You are eligible for a full refund within 14 days of you sending your email of acceptance.
+If you wish to exercise your right to cancel within the 14 days, you must inform us of your decision within this cooling off period.
+You must inform us of your decision to withdraw from the course by email.
+Cancellation is effective from the date on which you send us your message.